VoidOne-App/VoidOne/README.md

 # 📦 Windows Packaging

-The release pipeline supports Windows packaging through **NSIS** and **WiX** where their corresponding definitions are configured.
+The release pipeline supports Windows packaging through **NSIS** and **WiX Toolset** where their corresponding definitions are configured.

-The release process can:
+The release process may:

 1. Build the application.
 2. Deploy the required Qt runtime.
 3. Validate deployment files.
 4. Generate a portable ZIP.
 5. Generate SHA-256 checksums.
-6. Build installer artifacts where configured.
+6. Build installer artifacts.
 7. Publish release artifacts.

 For local Qt deployment: